Frequently Asked Questions

 Think of Second Life as Earth in 1950.
 No way to leave.
 It’s a nice place but you have no starships or spaceships to explore the universe.
 In Open Sim HG you have grids that are open and welcome visitors, and you have others who do not want aliens (you!) coming in.
 Think of the Romulans or the Klingons if you don’t quite ‘get it’.
 One thing all open grids have in common is the Hypergrid Protocol (body of rules) enabled.
 This allows avatars to freely teleport in and out of them – just as you can go from region to region or from parcel to parcel on your home grid!
 Closed grids require you to open an account (get citizenship) there.
 It’s a lot like Second Life; you can’t just zoom off from your new virtual world to SL – or to a closed grid.
 They have planetary shields up!

 Let’s be clear that many refer to the Open Sim “federation” as ‘The Hypergrid’: a place to make friends, join groups, party, message each other, build things, and visit one another, hopping from (open) grid to (open) grid to do so.
 It’s not that easy with closed grids.
 (Think of it as having to have a passport before you can get into a closed grid).
-The collection of open grids is sometimes called the Hyperverse - a decentralized part of the Metaverse!
+The collection of open grids is sometimes called the Hyperverse - which is decentralized unlike closed grids!

 What is this Hypergrid Protocol mentioned above?